 Difficult TN Visas

 In contrast to the uncontroversial TN categories discussed above, three categories are controversial: management consultants, computer system analysts and scientific technician/technologists.
 As there is some debate over exactly who qualifies to fill these categories, CBP often sees applications that are a clumsy and inelegant attempt to shoehorn someone into one of them.
 CBP denies these applications.
-After CBP has denied the applicant, it is often difficult to rehabilitate the case, but it can be done.
+After CBP denies the applicant, it is often difficult for the applicant to receive CBP approval.
 Obviously, it is easier to do it right the first time.
 We have succeeded in petitioning CBP for these difficult TN visa positions.

 Renew Your TN Visa